 \subsection{Comparison with classical grid methods}

-Here, we compare DLT against Lucet's LLT algorithm \citep{Lucet1997}, a state-of-the-art grid-based method for computing convex conjugates.
+Next, we compare DLT against the LLT algorithm of \cite{Lucet1997}, a state-of-the-art grid-based method for computing convex conjugates.
 Rather than directly evaluating $\max_{x \in \mathcal{X}} \{\langle x, y \rangle - f(x)\}$ over a full $d$-dimensional grid $\mathcal{X}$ of size $N^d$ (which requires $O(N^{2d})$ operations), Lucet reformulates the $d$-dimensional maximization as a sequence of nested 1D problems:

-This decomposition reduces computational complexity to $O(dN^{d+1})$ while still requiring $O(N^d)$ memory.
-Table~\ref{tab:neurips-results} compares the methods at a fixed discretization of $N=10$ points per dimension for the test setup from Table \ref{TB:test_functions_and_grids_main}.
-All errors are evaluated on the same random sample $ \mathcal{Y}_{\rm test} \subset D = \nabla f(C)$ against the true $f^*$.
-For low dimensions ($d \in \{2,6\}$), Lucet runs quickly with modest memory, making it feasible to use much finer grids within a reasonable time budget.
-However, as $d$ grows beyond $7$--$8$, even modest grids become memory or time infeasible due to $O(N^d)$ storage and $O(d \cdot N^{d+1})$ computational complexity.
-In contrast, DLT maintains a constant memory footprint and scales smoothly to higher dimensions ($d \geq 9$).
+This decomposition reduces the computational complexity to $O(dN^{d+1})$ while still requiring $O(N^d)$ memory.
+Table~\ref{tab:neurips-results} compares the methods for a fixed discretization of $N=10$ points per dimension for two of the functions from Table \ref{table:expl}.
+All errors were evaluated on the same random sample $ \mathcal{Y}_{\rm test} \subseteq D = \nabla f(C)$ against the true $f^*$.
+For low dimensions ($d \in \{2,6\}$), Lucet runs quickly with modest memory, making it possible to use much finer grids within a reasonable time budget.
+However, as $d$ grows beyond $8$, even modest grids become memory or time infeasible due to $O(N^d)$ storage and $O(d \cdot N^{d+1})$ computational complexity.
+In contrast, DLT maintains a constant memory footprint and scales smoothly to dimensions $d$ beyond 9.